bstarynk/helpcovid/DATABASE.md

 | ix_cookie_random | user_familyname |
 | ix_cookie_exptime | user_email |

+### Table `tb_helpcovidinstance`

+It should contain one row per active instance and running process of `helpcovid`.
+It could be useful when several `helpcovid` processes are running on different machines and connected to the same PostGreSQL database and server.
+Related concept: [Round-robin DNS](https://en.wikipedia.org/wiki/Round-robin_DNS).

+That table could also be useful for debugging or monitoring purposes.

+C++ implementation in functions `sql_register_helpcovid_instance` and `sql_unregister_helpcovid_instance` of file `hcv_database.cc`

 ## Testing the database

 Testing is achieved through the [`pgtap`](https://pgtap.org/) utility.
 This